frederic-perez/AmE-dictionary/data/dictionary.md

 __icing__ _n_ :three::hammer: _Mansions are found on the icing._
 __icky__ _adj_ :three::hammer:
 __iconoclasm__
-__iconoclast__ _n_ :two: /eye-KAH-nuh-klast/ Iconoclast originally referred to someone who destroys religious images or who opposes their veneration.
+__iconoclast__ _n_ :three: /eye-KAH-nuh-klast/ Iconoclast originally referred to someone who destroys religious images or who opposes their veneration.
 It is now used to refer broadly to anyone who attacks widely accepted beliefs or institutions. _The comedian had developed a reputation as a contrarian and an iconoclast for whom no topic was off-limits._
 __iconoclastic__
 __ID window__
 __id__ _n_